How can universal design be applied to instruction?

 For more information on universal design, explore The Center for Universal Design in Education.

-You may also wish to view the video Quality Education Is Accessible, in which students with a variety of disabilities share strategies for making instruction more accessible to them.
+You may also wish to consult You may also wish to consult the book Creating Inclusive Learning Opportunities in Higher Education: A Universal Design Toolkit and/or view the video Quality Education Is Accessible, in which students with a variety of disabilities share strategies for making instruction more accessible to them.